mathrack/PySPOD/JOSS/paper.md

 # Capabilities

-`PySPOD` is a modular Python package that implements three different variants of SPOD, (i) a low storage, (ii) a low RAM, and (iii) a streaming version [@schmidt2019b].
+`PySPOD` is a modular Python package that implements three different variants of SPOD, (i) a low storage [@towne2017,@schmidt2019a], (ii) a low RAM [@towne2017,@schmidt2019a], and (iii) a streaming version [@schmidt2019b].
 The three versions differ in terms of I/O and RAM requirements.
-The low storage version allows faster computations, and it is intended for small datasets, or large RAM machines.
+The low storage version allows faster computations, and it is intended for small datasets, or high RAM machines.
 The low RAM and streaming versions can handle large datasets, but they are typically slower than the low storage counterpart.
 The API to the library offers a flexible and user-friendly experience, and the library can be complemented with additional SPOD algorithms in an easy-to-implement